maxmace/test02/_posts/2026-02-11-eventide-black-hole.markdown

 ---

 ### Creating the Void
+To Simon and Garfunkel, the sound of silence was a metaphor for an existential paradox that resulted in a famous commercial moneymaker decrying commercial fame and money-making..

 In space music, silence is just as important as sound.
+The space between sounds is a psychoacoustic cue.
+If the silence is literally silent, listeners perceive a lack of space.
+Ironically, to convey vast nothingness, we need to fill that space with something.

+Eventide’s Blackhole is an iconic, "otherworldly" reverb that originated as a algorithm in the DSP4000 Ultra-Harmonizer rack unit in 1994.
+Today's familiar pedal and stompbox version is a modern version of that original rack processor preset.

-However, to make silence feel "large," you need a specific type of spatial processing.
-The **Eventide Black Hole** algorithm is a staple in the Memory Wheel studio for this exact reason.
+ To make silence feel "large," you need a specific type of spatial processing.

 #### The Geometry of Reverb